Clinical UM Guideline

 The incidence of plagiocephaly and brachycephaly has increased rapidly in recent years as a result of the "Back to Sleep" campaign initiated in 1992 by the American Academy of Pediatrics (AAP), in which a supine sleeping position is recommended to reduce the risk of sudden infant death syndrome (SIDS).
 It is estimated that one of every 60 neonates may have some degree of plagiocephaly or brachycephaly.
 Positional plagiocephaly typically consists of right or left occipital flattening with advancement of the ipsilateral ear and prominence of the ipsilateral frontal region, resulting in visible facial asymmetry.
 Occipital flattening may be self-perpetuating, in that once it occurs it may be increasingly difficult for the infant to turn and sleep on the other side.
 Assessment of plagiocephaly and brachycephaly are based on anthropomorphic measures of the head, using anatomical and bony landmarks.

-There are 3 basic options for treating non-synostotic plagiocephaly; no therapy, repositioning therapy, and the use of cranial orthoses.
+There are three basic options for treating non-synostotic plagiocephaly; no therapy, repositioning therapy, and the use of cranial orthoses.
 Repositioning therapy includes supervised "tummy time," or placement of the child in a half supine position with a towel or blanket roll behind the shoulder to position the occiput away from the flat side.
 Physical therapy may also be recommended, particularly if there is shortening or tightening of the sternocleidomastoid muscle.
 Treatment with a cranial orthoses involves the use of an adjustable band or helmet that is custom-molded to the infant's head and can progressively mold the shape of the cranium by applying corrective forces to the frontal and occipital prominences, leaving room for growth in the adjacent flattened areas.
 Treatment with cranial orthoses is typically initiated around 4 to 6 months of age, frequently after a prior trial of repositioning therapy, and continues for an average of 4 to 5 months.
 Both helmets and cranial bands are recommended to be worn 15-22 hours per day with treatment extending over 3 to 4 months.
 Daily time without the orthotic, usually at least one hour, is required for skin care and hygiene.

 The available medical evidence addressing the treatment non-synostotic plagiocephaly does not include any randomized prospective comparative clinical trials which establish the efficacy of an adjustable cranial orthosis as a treatment method.
 However there are other studies available which address this issue.
 In a retrospective nonrandomized controlled study, Teichgraeber et al. (2002) evaluated treatment outcomes in groups of children with positional brachycephaly and plagiocephaly and concluded that the use of a cranial orthotic device was effective for both groups, but that more children in the plagiocephaly group were normalized after treatment.
 In this study infants were treated with either repositioning (n=132) or with the Dynamic Orthotic Cranioplasty band (DOC Band, n=292).
 Of the 292 treated with a molding orthotic, 64 were brachycephalic and 228 had plagiocephaly.
-Of 64 infants with brachycephaly treated with banding, 33 met specific inclusion criteria: charted diagnosis of brachycephaly, age 12 months or less, and complete anthropomorphic measurements recorded in the record.
-In the brachycephalic group, significant improvement occurred in the CI (p<0.01) after treatment with the DOC Band, but infants were described as still significantly different from age and sex adjusted norms.
+Of the 64 infants with brachycephaly who were treated with banding, 33 met specific inclusion criteria: charted diagnosis of brachycephaly, age 12 months or less, and complete anthropomorphic measurements recorded in the record.
+In the brachycephalic group, significant improvement occurred in the cephalic index (p<0.01) after treatment with the DOC Band, but infants were described as still significantly different from age and sex adjusted norms.
 Only one child in this group normalized to within 1 standard deviation (SD) of the norm by the end of treatment.
 In this study, cranial orthotic treatment was reported as more effective in treating posterior plagiocephaly than brachycephaly, but specific data with benchmark norms were not provided.
 The limitations of this study included its retrospective design and the lack of reporting of comparative data from the group treated with positioning alone.

 The American Academy of Pediatrics (AAP) state that there is no evidence that molding helmets work any better than repositioning therapy for infants with mild to moderate skull deformity (Laughlin, 2011).
 They recommend repositioning as the initial treatment for infants younger than 6 months.
 For infants with severe deformity the AAP states that the use of skull-molding helmets is most effective between the ages of 4-12 months.
-They indicate that beyond the age of 12 months less cranial remodeling is less, and compliance issue increase.
+They indicate that beyond the age of 12 months cranial remodeling is less, and compliance issues increase.

 It should be noted that the use of cranial orthoses is not risk-free.
 Wilbrand and colleagues conducted a retrospective case series study involving 410 subjects with moderate to severe non-synostotic plagiocephaly (2012).
 The authors reported a significant number of complications in this population, including pressure sores (10.5%), ethanol erythema (6.3%), skin infections (1.2%), and bacterial abscess (0.2%).
 They also reported a 1.5% treatment failure rate.
 The use of cranial banding is also contraindicated for individuals with hydrocephalus.